 ECJ urges work time recording

 The ECJ judgment of 14.05.2019 in case C 55/18 obliges Company to record the working hours of their employees.
 This means that all companies would have to install a timekeeping system.
 Now it is up to German jurisdiction how the verdict of the ECJ is dealt with.

 In Germany, employers have until now been required to record overtime beyond the normal working time of eight hours per day.
 As usual, the reactions are very different: while unions welcome the verdict, it hails criticism from employers' organizations.
 Whether such a scheme reduces overtime, however, is doubtful.

 About the study “Working Time Monitor”

-In our "Working Time Monitor" We took a closer look at 215.403 employee data regarding overtime hours.
-The result: One third of specialists in Germany work for more than a year in vain during their entire professional life.
-The result for executives sounds even more dramatic for managers, because 74 percent of them work a total of 15.390 overtime hours without compensation.
-Again, that's a full 21 months again.
+In our “Working Hours Monitor”, we took a closer look at 215.403 details of employees regarding their overtime.
+The result: A third of the specialists in Germany work for more than a year free of charge over the course of their entire professional life.
+The result sounds even more dramatic for managers, because 74 percent of them work a total of 15.390 overtime hours without compensation.
+Again, that's a full 21 months.

 However, as extreme as these numbers may sound, 46 percent of employees claim that they are not working overtime.
 So we're dealing with very different work-life balances.
 But let's take a step back and take a closer look at the data.
 Around 40 percent of the data we examine comes from women and 60 percent from men.
 Most of the information is for professionals (92,6 percent).
 Only 7,4 percent are from executives.